skyeshere/Livesplit-Split-Merger/README.md

 This aim of this project is to make a program that merges multiple livesplit files together into one.
 This would be useful for mutligame runners, such as people who run the Multi Mario 602.

+## Features
+- Automatically imports all of your golds
+- Puts each game/split file into its own subsplit
+- Choice to transfer all of your individual PB split times into their own comparison

 ## Dependencies
 [Latest version of Java SE](https://www.oracle.com/java/technologies/downloads/#java26) is recommended